 Route: Round trip from London’s Victoria Station

-While most of Belmond’s beautifully restored vintage trains (including the famed Venice Simplon-Orient-Express) take the winter off in Europe, you can book a variety of themed day trips through the countryside on the Belmond British Pullman train from London’s Victoria Station.
-Several of the Christmas lunch and market trips have already sold out this winter, but you can still book passage for their New Year’s Eve dinner, Valentine’s Day lunch, or various afternoon tea and brunch journeys in February 2019.
-From $300 round trip.
+While most of Belmond’s beautifully restored vintage trains (including the famed Venice Simplon-Orient-Express) take the winter off in Europe, you can book a variety of holiday-themed day trips through the countryside on the Belmond British Pullman train from London’s Victoria Station.
+There are multiple Christmas lunch journeys as well as trips to Canterbury to listen to Christmas carols, and a New Year’s Eve dinner onboard the train.